Stably free modules and the unstable classification of 2-complexes: Proof of Theorem

-The aim of this section will be to prove the following two theorems which imply Theorems \ref{thm:main-SF-further} and \ref{thm:main-further} respectively.
+The aim of this section will be to prove the following theorem which its Theorems \ref{thm:main-SF-further}.
+We will also give an application of this to the construction of non-finite $(G,n)$-complexes.
 The proofs are similar to that of Theorems \ref{thm:main-SF} and \ref{thm:main} and so many of the details will be omitted.
-We will let $T$ denote the trefoil group.